-- 1. Several reviews have been conducted and constructive comments and inputs have been provided to ensure best nomination file documents; - 2.
+- 1. Preparation of documentation for the nomination of Kibirizi-Muyira Natural Forest as a Protected Area (IUCN Category III Natural Monument or Feature), including the Nomination File, Cabinet Paper, and updated Management Plan; - 2.
 Maintenance activities, including beating up and guarding 27 km/ha of live fences, were carried out, alongside awareness campaigns to enhance the community's understanding of the importance of natural forest management and conservation.